Luca20075/odin-recipes/README.md

 # odin-recipes

-A simple webpage made during the foundations course on the Odin Project.
+A simple webpage made during the foundations course on the Odin Project, only using HTML.